SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

        // Simulation code here
    }

-Here is a template where the simulation end by completting the simulation main thread execution :
+Here is a template where the simulation ends by completing the simulation main thread execution:

 .. code-block:: scala